Leniency Designs: An Operator's Manual: Estimation with Many Decision-Makers and Controls

 \section{Estimation with Many Decision-Makers and Controls}

-Decision-maker assignment is rarely completely random, but institutional knowledge can sometimes imply it is as-good-as-random once we condition on an appropriate set of control variables.
+The assignment of decision-makers is rarely completely random, but institutional knowledge can sometimes imply it is as-good-as-random once we condition on an appropriate set of control variables.
 We refer to these as \emph{necessary controls}, as they must be included in every specification leveraging exogenous assignment.
 As we discuss more below, patent applications in the US are first classified depending on the technology being patented.
 This determines which group of specialist examiners---the so-called ``art unit''---will review the application.
 Assignment within art units is then effectively random, conditional on the set of examiners working in the art unit at the time of the assignment.
-Assuming this set changes slowly over time, a researcher may take art unit-by-year fixed effects as the set of necessary controls.\footnote{ One may optionally include \emph{precision controls} in some specifications: pre-assignment characteristics of the firm that help explain variation in the outcome.
+Assuming this set changes slowly over time, a researcher may take art unit-by-cohort fixed effects as the set of necessary controls.\footnote{ One may optionally include \emph{precision controls} in some specifications: pre-assignment characteristics help explain variation in the outcome.
+For example, in the application below, one could include the number of independent claims in the patent application or class group fixed effects.
 Including these variables will soak up some variability in the error $\varepsilon_{i}$ and thus help reduce the standard errors.
-This is the IV analog of including baseline characteristics as controls in regression specifications estimating effects of treatments in randomized controlled trials, while including the necessary controls is analogous to controlling for strata indicators in randomized trials where the treatment assignment probability varies across strata.}
+This is analogous to including baseline characteristics as controls in regression specifications estimating effects of treatments in randomized controlled trials, while including the necessary controls is analogous to controlling for strata indicators in randomized trials where the treatment assignment probability varies across strata.}

-With many examiners, assignment is now captured by a vector $z_i$ of $K$ instruments: one for each examiner, with one examiner omitted in each art unit to prevent multicollinearity.
+In a realistic setting with many examiners, assignment is now captured by a vector $z_i$ of $K$ instruments: one for each examiner, with one examiner omitted in each art unit to prevent multicollinearity.
 This leads to a \emph{first-stage equation}, a population regression specification linking the treatment, instrument, and controls: